-GTPE: ANTI SEXUAL ASSAULT TRAININGS FOR RURAL COMMUNITIES
+GTPE: ANTI VIOLENCE TRAININGS FOR RURAL COMMUNITIES

 When the first GTPE anti-violence training took place in the crime troubled Haitian community of Derrière Fort, the hope was that the community would respond positively to it.
-This is the first time in history that any organized conversations about rape, abuse, and protecting children have ever taken place in the south of Haiti.
+This is the first time in history that any organized conversations about assault, abuse, and protecting children have ever taken place in the south of Haiti.

-Response far exceeded any expectations.
 After the training a group volunteered from within the community to serve as a follow up committee to further educate their neighbors.
 They did this on their own accord.
 No one suggested there should be a follow up committee.
 They made it happen because they believed the work was important.

 Their inspiration led to people in every subsequent GTPE community to form their own follow up committees like this first one.